John Chapman (engineer): Lobbyist for Indian development

 In 1842 Chapman was employed by George Thompson to consider the position of India and its trade and rights; and in 1844 he laid before the Board of Trade's railway department a project for constructing the Great Indian Peninsular Railway.
 He was treated at first as a visionary, but the Great Indian Peninsular Railway Company was set up, with offices at 3 New Broad Street, London.

 Matters were put on foot in India by Sir George Arthur, 1st Baronet as governor of Bombay, who brought in George Thomas Clark to make an initial survey, to benefit the cotton trade.
 Chapman's role was to co-ordinate Bombay and London.
 He landed at Bombay in September 1845 to make preliminary investigations.
 He returned home in 1846 with his plans and his report completed.

 Chapman's projected route was submitted to Robert Stephenson, who approved of it.
 Dissensions among the directors then caused an abrupt severance between Chapman and the company.
 His claim for payment was submitted for arbitration to the East India Company, and he was paid off with £2,500.

 Last years

 Chapman's activities had obtained for him the support of Richard Cobden, John Bright, Thomas Babington Macaulay, Sir Charles Napier, Herbert Spencer, and others.
 He visited Loughborough in August 1854.
-After his return to London, he was suddenly seized with cholera on Sunday, 10 September 1854, and died on the following day, aged 53.
+After his return to London, he was suddenly seized with cholera on 10 September 1854 and died on 11 September, aged 53.
 He was buried in Kensal Green cemetery.